yashpathack/Supervised-Machine-Learning/Descending into ML.md

 Now let's draw a line through the most probable regions in the graph.
 A straight line ofcourse.<br>
 ![alt text](https://github.com/yashpathack/Supervised-Machine-Learning/blob/master/Resources/2.png)<br>

 Now, this is a stamdard slope equation y = mx + c.
-In this case we have 'w' i.e weights.
+In this case we have w i.e weights.
 And b is the distance from origin to the outgrowth of the blue line<br>
 ![alt text](https://github.com/yashpathack/Supervised-Machine-Learning/blob/master/Resources/3.png)<br>

 Here we can obviously see that there is loss.
 The red vertical lines from the main blue line is loss. it maybe positive or negative.
 But magnitude of loss is either zero or more.<br>